PUFFINatMIT/puffinatmit.github.io/team.md

 ## UROP Students

-We often work with UROP students...
+We actively recruit UROP students to run research projects within the group.
 If you are interested in registering for a UROP project with us, visit the "Work With Us" page.

 <div class="urop-names-container">
     {% for person in site.data.urops.students %}